API development is a crucial process that makes inter-app communication a lot easier.

-Among all that goes on behind the laptop screen, perhaps what’s most intriguing is the interchange of information between Google and MobileAppdaily, or their servers.
+While you searched for your problem on Google, APIs were responsible for you landing on this page.
+Among all that goes on behind the laptop screen, perhaps what’s most intriguing is the interchange of information between Google and MobileAppdaily, or their servers, which resulted in you being here.

 This is what Application Programming Interfaces (API) are for!

-But that’s just scratching the surface.
-It’s important you understand a few conceptual elements of APIs, without which their operability would stop dead in its tracks.
+Okay, so this is how the APIs work and how to develop an API, but that’s just scratching the surface.
+You must understand a few conceptual elements of APIs, without which their operability would stop dead in its tracks.

 API Key - Let’s call them a set of coded instructions passed into incoming API requests.
 It is their purpose to identify the origin and nature of the incoming request.
 They’re an inseparable part of the API architecture, required to block dubious sources accessing information from the web service.